LaiAnTan/Monash-FIT1008/week09/recursive_sorts.md

 ### Time Complexity of Merge Sort

- Time complexity of Merge Sort: `O((n log n)) * comp` for Best / Worst-case, where n is the number of elements in the array and comp is the time complexity of the comparisons.
+ Time complexity of Merge Sort: `O((n log n) * comp)` for Best / Worst-case, where n is the number of elements in the array and comp is the time complexity of the comparisons.

 This is because we keep performing recursion with halves of a list (// 2), therefore the total recursive depth is (log n), where we do n number of operations at each depth.

 ### Implementation of Merge Sort

 Merge sort implementation(s) [here](/week09/merge_sort.py).

+Interesting observations:

+- mergesort will be called $2n - 1$ times ($2n - 2$ if the main call does not count)
+- merge will be called $n - 1$ times

+### Stability of Merge Sort

+Merge sort is stable.

 ## Quick Sort